waltont8/AdventOfCode2020/README.md

 ## Day 23: Crab Cups
 Part 1, very simple, instant answer.
 Part 2, the haskell magic failed me and the result was looking like 19 days to completion.
 Impressively, it was maxing out 7 of the 8 cores on this laptop so autoparallelization was happening.
 I tried a faster data structures (sequence ) with the same algorithm but did no achieve the needed speedup.
 I wrote a new algorithm using maps to hold a linked list, and improved the min, max and elem algorithms.
 This got the job done in about 25s.

+## Day 24: Lobby Layout
+I love the hex grid puzzles, they're fun.
+Although I do immediately hide them behind a bunch of types so I can treat them like a 2D array (of sorts).
+Easy enough, given that I'm not worrying about how long any of this takes.
+A very different approach would be needed for a competetive time.
+And a lot more prep.
+And probably doing it in python.